harrisonized/harrisonized.github.io/_posts/2024-03-18-managing-packages-in-r.md

 	> .libPaths()	[1] "/Library/Frameworks/R.framework/Versions/4.3-arm64/Resources/library"
 	```

 This order specified is preseved regardless of whether you use RStudio or an Rscript.
-Also, regardless of your settings, you cannot unset the System Library, as [this is where all of the base packages live](https://stackoverflow.com/questions/54946732/dont-use-r-system-library).
+Also, regardless of your settings, [you cannot unset the System Library](https://stackoverflow.com/questions/54946732/dont-use-r-system-library), as this is where all of the base packages live.
+You can, however, set it to a path that doesn't exist, and in that case, you will not even be able to run base R, so make sure you set this with care.

-##  Outtro
+#  Outro

 Hopefully, this guide will save you the headache of going through dependency hell.
 For sure it is not the only way to manage packages, but I think this is the most straightforward and reliable way to set packages.
 Happy coding, and until next time!